4onen/matthewdpersonalsite/blog/JS13K_2024_Postmortem.md

 tags: Blog/JS13K
 title: "The City Without That Number: Postmortem"
 author: 4onen
-date: 2024-10-01
+date: 2024-10-02
 ---
-# The City Without That Number: Postmortem

 At the end of this post, you'll find [Appendix A](#appendix-a) where I have the initial notes I made for my game's plan.
 I typed them into my phone while taking a walk the very day the theme for this year's JS13K was announced.
 That initial scope was exceptional, planning for far more than I think I'd be able to fit in 13kb even given arbitrary time to work on it.
 Given that initial exceptional scope, I think it's no surprise that the game didn't turn out quite like I'd hoped.
 The final result, however, did not meet even my scaled-back expectations, despite how I felt about it at 2am the night of submission.
 Let's talk about that.

+# The Game

+You can play the game [here](https://js13kgames.com/entries/the-city-without-that-number).
+This is a postmortem for that game, so I'm assuming you're at least somewhat aware of what it is.
+The code of the game is available at [my GitHub repository](https://github.com/4onen/js13k-2024-city-builder/commit/9f9851b0de133a2a6f438dfae3613aad58433c9d) (under GPLv3) and also at the [JS13K fork of the repository](https://github.com/js13kGames/the-city-without-that-number).

-## The Good
+# The Good

-At submission, the game was genuinely impeessive in a number of aspects that I _should_ feel accomplished having achieved.
+At submission, the game was genuinely impressive in a number of aspects that I _should_ feel accomplished having achieved.
 I don't, due to its flaws, but we'll get to those.
 First, the areas of success:

 * **Reducing scope**: My original plan was for a city builder on the scale of a hundredth-size Sim City 4, something with growth, zoning, demand, and autonomous development.
 When I was halfway through the month and had only a static, flat grid of house development stages in-engine, I knew something had to change.
 So I switched to the puzzle genre, focusing on tight maps that would emphasize the aversion to 13.
 This was the right move to make, and resulted in something at the end I felt comfortable calling "complete," despite how incorrect that statement turned out to be.